Wood County Hospital Financial Assistance Policy

 Billing and Collections Policy

-The Financial Assistance Policy outlines the eligibility options for uninsured and underinsured patients who require emergency or medically necessary services at Wood County Hospital.
+This Financial Assistance Policy outlines the eligibility options for patients who require emergency or medically necessary services at Wood County Hospital.
 Qualified patients will receive free or discounted care in accordance with the eligibility criteria and determination processes outlined in this document.

 EMERGENCY MEDICAL CARE